yrammos/SublimeLog/README.md

 SublimeLog
 ==========

-A bare-bones console logger for Sublime Editor 2.
+A bare-bones console logger for Sublime Text 2.

 ### Description

-Sublime Editor 2 provides a console (accessible via ``Control-` ``) for interaction with its Python-based innards and plug-in architecture.
+Sublime Text 2 provides a console (accessible via ``Control-` ``) for interaction with its Python-based innards and plug-in architecture.
 This plug-in logs the console contents into a plain-text file ornamented with logger activation/deactivation timestamps.

-The log file is erased and recreated every time Sublime Editor is launched.
+The log file is erased and recreated every time Sublime Text is launched.

 ### Installation

 At some point I will submit this to [Will Bond's](http://wbond.net/) excellent [Package Control](http://wbond.net/sublime_packages/package_control/package_developers) repository for easy installation.
-For now, please install manually by cloning (or copying the contents of) this repository into your Sublime Editor `./Packages` folder (or the `./Packages/User` subfolder to prevent overwrites whenever Sublime Editor is upgraded).
+For now, please install manually by cloning (or copying the contents of) this repository into your Sublime Text `./Packages` folder (or the `./Packages/User` subfolder to prevent overwrites whenever Sublime Text is upgraded).

 ### Commands